What is exposure compensation?

 When you use exposure compensation in program mode the camera will adjust either the shutter speed or the aperture or both.

-Like with shutter priority and aperture priority modes, if you adjust exposure compensation by -1EV the exposure indicator will show that the image will be underexposed by one stop.
+Like with shutter priority and aperture priority modes, if you adjust exposure compensation by -1EV (-1 stop) the exposure indicator will show that the image will be underexposed by one stop.

 5. Exposure compensation in auto mode

-Because in auto mode your camera makes all the decisions, you can’t use exposure compensation.
+Because in auto mode your camera makes all the decisions, you can’t use exposure compensation in auto mode.

-I always advise not using auto mode – it just leaves far too many decisions up to your camera and, as you can see, your camera doesn’t always know best.
+I suggest you don’t use auto mode.
+It leaves far too many decisions up to your camera and, as you can see, your camera doesn’t always know best.

-Read Part 1 of Controlling Exposure – Understanding the exposure indicator
+Read Part 1 – Understanding the exposure indicator

-Read Part 2 of Controlling Exposure – Metering modes and how exposure metering works
+Read Part 2 – Metering modes and how exposure metering works

-Next up – Part 4 – how to control exposure in all shooting modes
+Next up – how to control exposure in all shooting modes

 Maybe you want a faster shutter speed or shallower depth of field?

-The camera doesn’t know how to achieve creative results, it only knows how to give an accurate average exposure reading for the area that is being metered.
+The camera doesn’t know how to achieve creative results, it only knows how to give an accurate average exposure reading for the area that’s metered.

 Part 5 – pros, cons and how to use auto ISO